-People with Parkinson’s Disease often take many different medications on a regular basis to help manage their symptoms.
-Although prescribed because their benefits outweigh the potential risks, medications meant to help with a health condition can cause a range of problematic side effects, and this is currently the case with Parkinson’s disease.
-With a variety of potential side effects, drug interactions, allergies, and other concerns, how can you better manage the side effects of Parkinson’s medications?
-Nightingale Homecare, a provider of Phoenix live-in home health care and caregiving services in the surrounding areas, shares tips to make sure the person you love is safe while under treatment.
+People with Parkinson’s Disease often take various medications regularly to manage their symptoms.
+Even though the benefits outweigh the risks,, medications meant to help with a health condition, such as Parkinson’s disease, can cause a range of problematic side effects.
+With the risk of potential side effects, drug interactions, allergies, and other concerns, how can you better manage the side effects of Parkinson’s medications?
+Nightingale Homecare shares tips to make sure the person you love is safe while under treatment.

 Parkinson’s disease often starts slowly with slight hand tremors and then progresses gradually with worsening symptoms affecting movement and speech.
 Although there is no cure, medications and other treatments may reduce symptoms by helping with muscle rigidity, lessening tremors, and improving movement.

 Medications are part of the treatment plan for Parkinson’s disease, but with any drug, there are potential concerns in which to be aware..
 Sometimes it can be difficult to determine if changes in symptoms or behaviors are actually changes in the disease or if they have another cause, such as an environmental change or medication side effect.
 A Parkinson’s treatment plan takes some trial and error, especially since everyone responds differently to medications (plans willvary depending on individual needs).
 Also, the treatment plan may change over time as symptoms progress or as medications become less effective.
 With any new medication or change, it is important to talk with a physician about any concerns.
 Here are some things to consider:

 - Medication side effects.
 Medications may have side effects that contribute to new symptoms or changes in behavior.
 The following are some possible side effects for Parkinson’s medications: